 The first showing will be in the Kavanagh Galley of the Fine Line Creative Arts Center in St Charles, Illinois, from June 9th through June 30th.
 The second showing will be from July 30th through August 8th at The Riverwest Artists Association in Milwaukee, Wisconsin.

 Whether you can visit the exhibition in person or not, enjoy this brief catalog of Complexity 2016.

 MIMI ANDERSON

 JACKET

-Four-color double weave.
-Wool.
+Original designer jacket in four-color double weave.
+Main fabric: wool.
 Hand-dyed vintage kimono silk trim.
+24 shafts.